-Cholesterol levels are a risk factor for coronary heart disease, still one of the biggest killers in the west.
-Studies show that levels are lower in vegans than in the standard population.
+Cholesterol levels are a risk factor for coronary heart diseases, which are the leading cause of death worldwide.
+However, there is much we can do to protect ourselves, and studies show that cholesterol levels tend to be lower in vegans than in the rest of the population.

 “Evidence strongly indicates that high cholesterol can increase the risk of narrowing of the arteries atherosclerosis, heart attacks and stroke.” – NHS UK

-In October 2015 the Journal of the American Heart Association published a systematic review and meta-analysis of randomised controlled trials on the effects of vegetarian diets on cholesterol levels.
-In the study the commonest diet was vegan.
-The study concluded that:
+In 2015, The Journal of the American Heart Association published a thorough review of the evidence relating to the effects of vegetarian and vegan diets on cholesterol levels.
+It concluded that:

 ‘This systematic review and meta‐analysis provides evidence that vegetarian diets effectively lower blood concentrations of total cholesterol, low‐density lipoprotein cholesterol, high‐density lipoprotein cholesterol, and non–high‐density lipoprotein cholesterol.
 Such diets could be a useful nonpharmaceutical means of managing dyslipidemia, especially hypercholesterolemia’.

-Another study, in European Journal of Clinical Nutrition February 2014, was a cross-sectional analysis of 424 meat-eaters, 425 fish-eaters, 423 vegetarians and 422 vegans.
-It showed that cholesterol levels in vegans were the lowest of the four groups.
-Although this difference could be explained by the fact that vegans were, on average, the least overweight, the study concluded that the biggest difference was due to diet:
+Another study, published in European Journal of Clinical Nutrition in 2014 examined cholesterol levels in 424 meat-eaters, 425 fish-eaters, 423 vegetarians and 422 vegans.
+It found that cholesterol levels in vegans were the lowest of the four groups.
+Although the difference could be explained by the fact that vegans were, on average, the least overweight group, the authors concluded that the biggest difference was due to diet.